our unique beet schnapps

-Nowhere else in Tirol or Austria is the so-called "Krautinger" allowed to be distilled.
-The beet schnapps is made from white beet.
+Nowhere else in Tyrol or Austria—no, only in Wildschönau—is the so-called “Krautinger” distilled.
+This beet schnapps is made from white turnips.

-There is a bottle in almost every household - a remedy for any kind of stomach upset, because Krautinger is actually a household remedy, elixir and medicine all in one.
-After a hearty meal, Krautinger is a special digestif.
+Almost every household in Wildschönau has a bottle in the cupboard, because Krautinger is a home remedy, elixir of life, and medicine all in one.
+After a hearty meal, it’s considered a special digestif.

 Production of the Wildschönau Krautinger schnapps